Kareadita/KavitaEmail/README.md

 will use the Kavita hosted email service.
 However, if a user wants to setup their own SMTP service, then they can run their own instance of this microService.

+# Notice!
+This repository is no longer needed as of Kavita v0.7.14.

 # Installation

 ### With Docker Run